Check out our suggested "swaps" for taming common temptations.

 The South Beach Diet

 1 of 10

-yourself tempted by old, unhealthy, pre-diet favorites.
+yourself tempted by unhealthy, pre-diet favorites.
 Even if you're in

-maintenance mode on Phase 3 and no foods are off-limits to
+maintenance mode on Phase 3 and no foods are off-limits, it's still important

 "swap."
 Check out our suggested "swaps" for taming common

 Swap Potato Chips with Pita Chips

 potato chips alone can be dangerously tempting for some!
 But don't let these

 diet-busters steer you off track.
-If you experience an
+If you experience a salty snack attack, try

 whole-wheat tortilla chips with our Creamy

 Tex-Mex Bean Dip.
 On Phase 1?
 Skip the healthy chips and enjoy

 your dip veggie sticks.

 Swap Candy Bars and Cookies with Healthier Sweets

-remember that there are healthier sweets that can satisfy your cravings.
+healthier sweets that can satisfy your cravings.
 On Phase 1, choose sugar-free

 candies, an unsweetened fruit-flavored frozen pop, or a frozen no-sugar-added

 fudge pop.
-On Phase 2, enjoy an ounce of dark
+On Phase 2, enjoy fresh fruit, an ounce of dark chocolate, or try

-Swap Buttered Popcorn for Butter-Flavored Parmesan Popcorn
+Swap Buttered Popcorn for Better Toppings

 buttered popcorn is something you crave on movie night, simply make your

 popcorn South Beach Diet–friendly by using a little butter-flavored cooking

 spray instead of actual butter after air-popping the popcorn.
 Alternatively, you could melt a tablespoon or

 grated Parmesan cheese.

 Swap Pork Sausage for Low-Fat Turkey or Chicken Sausage

 types of pork sausage are not recommended on the South Beach Diet because of

 for low-fat turkey or chicken sausage with 3 to 6 g of fat per 60 g serving, or

 Swap a Classic Meat Pizza with a Veggie or Lean Meat Version

 mushroom caps as the

 "crust" on Phase 1 (fill with sliced tomatoes, fresh basil, and

 grilled chicken breast for the usual high-fat meat toppings.

 Swap Buffalo Chicken Wings with Buffalo Chicken Bites

-fired up with our healthy Buffalo
+instead with our healthy Buffalo

 Chicken Bites.
 These bite-sized appetizers are a better

 choice because they use lean, skinless chicken breast instead of fattier dark

-meat chicken wings and butter-flavored vegetable oil spread instead of butter itself.
-Spicy
+meat chicken wings and butter-flavored vegetable oil spray instead of butter itself.
+Hot sauce is a

 cheese dipping sauce.

 Swap French Fries with Baked Sweet Potato Fries

-Were French fries your weakness before starting the South Beach Diet?
+French fries your weakness before starting the South Beach Diet?
 You'll be glad

 to know that you can still enjoy a healthier version of fries on Phase 2.

-Instead of using white potatoes, prepare Baked
+Instead of using white potatoes, prepare Baked Sweet

 Potato Fries.
 Simply toss sliced sweet potatoes with

 extra-virgin olive oil, paprika, and salt.
 Spread them on a baking sheet and

-bake them until lightly browned (about 15 minutes).
+bake until lightly browned (about 15 minutes).

 Swap Spaghetti with Spaghetti Squash or Whole-Grain Pasta

-squash (or pierce and cook it on high in the microwave for about 10
+squash (or pierce and cook it whole on high in the microwave for about 10

-minutes until it is firm-tender), and then halve it, remove the seeds, and use a fork to scrape out the
+minutes until it is firm-tender), halve, and use a fork to scrape out the

 Swap Alcoholic Beverages for Virgin or Light Drinks

 juice.
 On Phases 2 and 3, you can enjoy a modest amount of alcohol, like wine

-men, to one or two a day.
+one alcoholic beverage daily, and men to one or two a day.

 This Site and third parties who place advertisements on this Site may collect and use information about your visits to this Site and other websites in order to provide advertisements about goods and services of interest to you.
 If you would like to obtain more information about these advertising practices and to make choices about online behavioral advertising, please click here.